rodrigocipriani/es2x/README.md

 ## How to use

-`npm i --save es2x`
+Run `npm i --save es2x`

-or

-`yarn add es2x`
+## How to develop

+- Clone this repo
+- Run `npm i`
+- To Build: `gulp build`
+- To run with watcher: `gulp`

 ## TODOs

-- Create How to use in README
+- Improve How to use in README
+- Create modules documentation
 - ...